Bira/octopus-carnival/_drafts/wir-mm-4e-manticore.md

 trained Perception, and all of them can shoot those spikes from their tails.
 They don't run out of ammunition either.
-Perhaps the spikes magically grow as soon as they're fired, or perhaps there are so many to begin with they have Enough for any given fight.
+Perhaps the spikes magically grow as soon as they're fired, or perhaps there are so many to begin with they have Enough(TM) for any given fight.

 ### Manticore (MM)